react-querybuilder/react-querybuilder/README.md

   rules: (RuleGroupType | RuleType)[]; // Provides the number of rules already present for this group
   level: number; // The level of the current group
-  context: any; // Container for custom props that are passed to all components }
+  context: any; // Container for custom props that are passed to all components
+  validation: boolean | ValidationResult; // validation result of this group }
 ```